 You'll want to export each slide from to PNG or JPG files.
 To do this in PowerPoint, follow the instructions on this page.
 If your slide deck is a PDF, you can also export to PNG or JPG using Adobe Acrobat Reader or Apple Preview.

-The iMovie help file is remarkably good and there are a ton of great videos on YouTube.
+iMovie support is a remarkably good resource to get down the basics and there are a ton of great videos on YouTube!

 The first time you open OpenShot, it will walk you through a tutorial that helps you get started.
 There's also a pretty good User Guide and several good video on YouTube.